telerik/ajax-docs/controls/grid/data-editing/edit-mode/batch-editing.md

 * **PerformInsert, Update, UpdateEdited – saveChanges**

-Additionally, you could subscribe to the **OnBatchEditCellValueChanging** event to access thenew value before it is applied and optionally cancel the action.
+Additionally, you could subscribe to the **OnBatchEditCellValueChanging** event to access the new value before it is applied and optionally cancel the action.
 The **OnBatchEditCellValueChanged**event on the other hand can be used to access the already changed value.

 ## Handling advanced templates

-When declaring **GridTemplateColumn** with custom **EditItemTemplate**, **RadGrid** will try to automatically	get\set the values in the editor control.
-For example if you have a nested input	element in a table as shown below, RadGrid's logic will find the input element and get\set it's	value.
+When declaring **GridTemplateColumn** with custom **EditItemTemplate**, **RadGrid** will try to automatically get \ set the values in the editor control.
+For example if you have a nested input element in a table as shown below, RadGrid's logic will find the input element and get \ set it's	value.

 >caution When the EditMode is set to Batch data binding expressions are not allowed in the EditItemTemplate.
 RadGrid will automatically set the editor's value.
 >